viviaa/powerbi-docs.pt-br/powerbi-docs/service-admin-premium-purchase.md

 ## <a name="cancel-your-subscription"></a>Cancelar sua assinatura

-Cancele sua assinatura no centro de administração do Office 365.
+Cancele sua assinatura no Centro de administração do Microsoft 365.
 Para cancelar sua assinatura Premium, faça o seguinte.

-1. Acesse o centro de administração do Office 365.
+1. Navegue até o Centro de administração do Microsoft 365.

 1. Selecione **Cobrança** > **Assinaturas**.